The Components of a Web Development Team

 Why standardise team writing guidelines?

-What team models enable web project success?
+What team models facilitate successful web projects?

 Options like dedicated squads, flexible talent pools or offshore augmentation have advantages based on needs and constraints.